T-NOVA/TeNOR/README.md

  - Get the last PrivateIps for scaling-out: get_attr[CPsx4l,fixed_ips,0,ip_address]
  - Get the last PublicIps for scaling-out: get_attr[vdu0,CPudhr,PublicIp]
  - Timeout before remove instance due scale-in event:

+# Enable heat resources
+TeNOR uses Openstack heat templates in order to deploy the VNFs.
+Make sure that Openstack used has the basic resource types.
+In general, Nova Flavors and Keystone types are disabled by default.
+Please, enable these resources.

+You can see the available list of resources in:
+` /usr/lib/python2.7/dist-packages/heat/contrib/ `

+Then, modify the heat.conf (/etc/heat/heat.conf) and add the line:
+`plugin_dirs=/usr/lib/python2.7/dist-packages/heat/contrib/nova_flavor/nova_flavor `
+`plugin_dirs=/usr/lib/python2.7/dist-packages/heat/contrib/heat_keystone/heat_keystone `

 # Development